Firstyear/prd-blog/2016/07/16/can_i_cycle_through_operators_in_c.rst

     "1 / 1"
     "1 * 1"

 This is the easy version.
-The operators here server no purpose, they are merely characters.
+The operators here serve no purpose, they are merely characters.

 First barrier: